 BAY Miner Announces Major Launch: Free Mobile Cloud Mining App Drives Global Expansion Into Eco-Friendly Cryptocurrency

-Jacksonville, Florida, July 06, 2025 (GLOBE NEWSWIRE) -- In an important development that puts the platform in the centre of the digital assets evolution, BAY Miner has launched its new free mobile cloud mining app .
+Jacksonville, Florida July 6, 2025 – In an important development that puts the platform in the centre of the digital assets evolution, BAY Miner has launched its new free mobile cloud mining app .
 With a completely purposeful and structured rollout strategy to support the range of applications, the BAY Miner mobile application is purposely developed to help people mine crypto quickly, user-friendly and sustainably, allowing users globally to mine Bitcoin , Dogecoin and Litecoin from their mobile phones.

 The mobile application forms part of BAY Miner 's planned growth, with the aim of reducing barriers to entry for traditional everyday users from using crypto mining , whilst ultimately reducing the environmental impact through sourcing renewable energy.